-However, Metal Cutting is one of the few companies that can cut this type of tubing successfully, no matter how small the tube diameter or how thin the tube wall.
+However, our metal cutting specialists at Metal Cutting Corporation can cut this type of tubing successfully, no matter how small the tube diameter or how thin the tube wall.

 Metal Cutting has the ability to cut large numbers of thin wall steel tubes simultaneously, and to do it cost effectively and with none of the aforementioned problems.
 In fact, we like to say if the tubing can be drawn, we can cut it.

 For example, we can cut stainless steel tubing with an ID as small as 25 µm (0.001”) and an outside diameter (OD) as small as 75 um (0.003″) — in other words, tubing about the size of a human hair.
 Most of this very thin wall steel tubing is used in:

 - Medical devices, such as for eye surgery or similar treatment methods

 - Scientific instruments where small, precise amounts of liquid must be measured and/or dispensed

 Speed and cost are not the only advantages of Metal Cutting’s methods for precision tube cutting.
 For instance, in addition to being able to cut a bundle of small tubing, when necessary we can cut rotating tubing — cutting only through the tube wall while eliminating the additional stroke time and wheel retraction.

 Another important difference is the inevitable heat effect of laser metal cutting.
 Speaking from personal experience, I know that avoiding the heat of a laser can be a critical issue even in human surgery.